szwtomas/file-transfer-project/README.md

 Client first Message:

+- Sequence Number: 4 bytes indicating the number of the message
 - operation: 1 byte indicating if the operation is download or upload (0 for download, other for upload)
 - path_size: 1 byte indicating the path's size in bytes
 - path of size path_size